 Consumer protection laws allow individuals to take legal actions against businesses for unjust practices.
 These federal and state laws were created so that business owners and operators could be held accountable for any misconduct on their part.
 For example, businesses that seek to gain profits from consumers’ ignorance can be held accountable.
 Perhaps a business falsely advertises or makes false claims about their products to gain the consumer’s trust.
 Consumer protection laws can help consumers in a wide variety of circumstances.
-At Tiano O’Dell, PLLC, we have experience handling a variety of these types of cases.
+At Tiano O’Dell, PLLC, our Charleston personal injury attorney has experience handling a variety of these types of cases.

 Types of Consumer Protection and Safety Cases We Handle

 Illegal debt collection practices

 The Fair Debt Collection Practices Act (FDCPA) was created by Congress to stop unfair, abusive, and deceptive practices by debt collectors.
 This law revolves around how collections can be recovered for various types of debt that may be outstanding, including credit card debt, auto loans, medical bills, student loans, mortgages, and other household debts.
 The FDCPA restricts the means and methods that collections agencies can use to contact debtors, as well as the number of times contact can be made and the time of day they can call.